-UK issues severe flood warnings; storm injures 9 in Germany
+UK grapples with severe floods, death toll expected to rise

 Other residents in Wales and western England were cleaning up Monday after the storm flooded roads, railways, homes and businesses and disrupted travel across Britain.
 Some told stories of fleeing for their lives.

 Jeanette Cox, 68 and her daughter Rachel woke up to the sound of water in their home in the Welsh village of Nantgarw, near Cardiff, about at 4 am.
 Sunday.
-Cox said the only object that survived downstairs was a photograph of her wedding day that she had kept on the windowsill.
+Cox said the only object that survived downstairs was her wedding day photograph that she had kept on a windowsill.
 Her husband Bill died from cancer in 2009.

 “It was pitch black,” she said.
 “All you could hear was the water running.
 I’ve never seen anything like it.
 I was very frightened.”